This Seafood Risotto recipe is easy to make, full of flavour, and endlessly customizable! Add or change the proteins, herbs, and/or broth to suit you!

 Butter, Rice, Wine: Measured and at hand.

-Stock: Seasoned and brought up to a low simmer.
+Stock: Seasoned and brought up to a low simmer over medium low heat, in a medium saucepan.

 Parsley: Finely chopped.